 - 2 oxford cloth button down shirts (OCBDs), white and light blue are the most versatile (see this article)

 - 2-4 casual button-up shirts (any color / pattern can work here, but stick to menswear neutrals if you want to be safe)

 - Midweight merino wool or cashmere crew neck or V-neck sweater

 - White or neutral minimalist sneakers (see this article)

-- A pair of boots – suede chukka boot or leather work boot
+- A pair of boots – suede chukka boot, leather work boot, and/or chelsea boots

 - Tan leather loafers (see this article)